 In 2016, scuba diving archaeologists found what was believed to be the contents of a toolkit belonging to one of the participants at the bottom of the river.
 A cluster of 31 Bronze artifacts was found on the river bed, with the items so close together that it was believed that they had once been in a box or bag which had since rotted away.
 The contents consisted of a Bronze knife with a curved blade, an awl decorated with ladders and rows of triangles, a Bronze chisel with wear marks, an assortment of Bronze scraps and ingots, and three tubes made of rolled Bronze.
 According to archaeologists, the pieces of scrap Bronze would likely have been used as currency in Bronze Age Europe in the absence of coins, and their presence suggested that the owner of the toolkit was not native to the area.
 Various artifacts found in the box suggested that its owner was from South-Central Europe and had traveled hundreds of miles to the battlefield.

-Those findings range from periods 1300 BC until 500 BC.
-On each discovered piece there are two or three movable four-spoke wheels on one axle.
-It rests on a sleeve-shaped drawbar, with forks terminated with upright, highly simplified bird figures, with more or less exposed beaks and with transverse horns attached in most cases.
-In one case, there is no such attribute and a chain is attached to the beak (a cart from Pierstnica).
-The trolleys are also decorated with smaller, stylized figures of birds attached to vertical sticks, arranged in various symmetrical configurations on the drawbar or axle, as in the two-wheeled copies from Pierstnica.
+The cult wagons (bird carts) appear in Europe around 1500 BC and are found in archaeological sites dating until 500 BC.
+On each discovered wagon there are two or three movable four-spoke wheels on one axle.
+Each wagon rests on a sleeve-shaped drawbar, with forks terminated with upright, highly simplified bird figures, with more or less exposed beaks and with transverse horns attached in most cases.
+In one case, there is no such attribute and chain is attached to the bird's beak (a cart from Pierstnica, Poland).
+The trolleys are often decorated with smaller, stylized figures of birds attached to vertical sticks, arranged in various symmetrical configurations on the drawbar or axle.

 Trolleys from the central area of Nadodrze belong to a larger group of this type of equipment from the Bronze Age and the Hallstatt period, discovered in various regions of Europe and also associated with funeral practices.
 Among them, there are models carrying vessels, which, apart from the obvious symbolic dimension, could also play a practical role during religious ceremonies (transporting cremated remains; the function of a water cistern).
-Mostly bronze items have survived to our times, although clay carts were also made, which were certainly much more common, as shown by their individual elements, e.g. wheels.
+Mostly bronze items have survived to our times, although clay carts were also made, which were certainly much more common.

 Many razors of the Nordic Bronze Age also have crude depictions of what appear to be water birds, something again associated with the migration of souls and transformation in general.
 This was carried into the Viking age, where Valkyries are often described as wearing "swan armour".
 Even in the modern age we have the popular phrase "swansong" indicating the final or last of something.
 These razors could be used in the ceremonial slaughter of any animals or even people that were to travel with the deceased upon their journey.

-The mute swan is also one of the sacred birds of Apollo, whose associations stem both from the nature of the bird as a symbol of light, as well as the notion of a "swan song".
+The mute swan is also one of the sacred birds of Apollo (Luwian: "Apaliunas"), whose associations stem both from the nature of the bird as a symbol of light, as well as the notion of a "swansong".
 The god is often depicted riding a chariot pulled by or composed of swans in his ascension from Delos.

 Swans are revered in Hinduism, and are compared to saintly persons whose chief characteristic is to be in the world without getting attached to it, just as a swan's feather does not get wet although it is in water.
 The Sanskrit word for swan is hamsa and the "Raja Hamsam" or the Royal Swan is the vehicle of Goddess Saraswati which symbolises the "Sattva Guna" or purity par excellence.
 The swan if offered a mixture of milk (soma) and water, is said to be able to drink the milk (soma) alone.
 Therefore, Goddess Saraswati the goddess of knowledge is seen riding the swan because the swan thus symbolizes "Viveka" i.e. prudence and discrimination between the good and the bad or between the eternal and the transient.
 Swan is also a vehicle of her husband Brahma - the god with powers of creation, in Hindu trinity and his other wife Gayatri - the goddess of vedas(vedmata), one of Adi shakti.
 The hamsa is often identified with the Supreme Spirit, Ultimate Reality or Brahman in Hinduism.
 The flight of the hamsa symbolizes moksha, the release from the cycle of samsara.

 Maybe an explanation for those water birds does not have to be sought so far away from the Lusatian Culture itself.
-The pagan Slavic peoples thought the birds flying away to Vyraj (Raj) for the winter and returning to Earth for the spring to be human souls.
+The pagan Slavic peoples thought that the birds flying away to Vyraj (Raj) before winter and returning to Earth for the spring are the human souls.
 According to some folk tales, the human soul departs the Earth for Vyraj during the cremation of its deceased flesh on a pyre.
 However, it does not stay in paradise forever, returning some time later to the womb of a pregnant woman (traces of reincarnation can be seen in this belief) — carried by a stork or a nightjar.
-This idea was simplified to "storks bring children into the world".
+This idea was later simplified to "storks bring children into the world".

 Skallerup cult wagon from Trudshøj, Denmark (1300 BC - 1100 BC).
 It contained ashes and bones and was found in a burial mound in a wooden coffin.
 An import from Eastern Central Europe.

-30% of male population in modern day Poland carries the R1a-M458 haplogroup that came into existence around 2700 BC.
+30% of male population in modern day Poland carries the Y-DNA haplogroup R1a-M458 , which came into existence around 2700 BC.
 Other subclades of R1a present in modern day Poland are R1a-Z92 and R1a-Z280.
 The R1a-M458 haplogroup descends from the R1a-Z283 (3500 BC) and then R1a-Z282 (3200 BC).
-The paternal haplogroup R1a-Z282 also went to Scandinavia with the Corded Ware Culture expansion and became a Scandinavian R1a-Z284 subclade already found in the Nordic Bronze Age samples.
+People carrying its paternal haplogroup R1a-Z282 went to Scandinavia with the Corded Ware Culture expansion and there their descendants' Y-DNA evolved into a Scandinavian R1a-Z284 subclade, later found in the Nordic Bronze Age archeogenetic samples.
+The earliest such samples include a man from 2492 BC site in Kyndeløse, Denmark (R1a-Z284) and 2140 BC man from Olsund, Sweden (R1a-Z283).

-All the subclades of R1a mentioned above descend from the R1a-M417 haplogroup that originated circa 4500 BC.
+All subclades of R1a mentioned above descend from the R1a-M417 haplogroup, which originated around 4500 BC.
 The oldest known sample of R1a-M417 comes from a cemetery of the Sredny Stog II Culture near Kupyansk, Ukraine and it is dated to 3500 BC.
 Nowadays almost 60% of all Polish men carry a subclade of R1a-M417.

 While R1a originated from 22000 to 25000 years ago, its subclade R1a-M417 (R1a1a1) diversified into R1a-Z283 and R1a-Z93 about 5800 years ago (3800 BC).
 The R1a-Z93 separated from the R1a-Z283 in the region of Carpathian Mountains, Southern Poland and Western Ukraine.
 The earliest known sample of the R1a-Z93 (still without R1a-Z94 mutation) was dated to 3500 BC - 3000 BC and comes from the Glăvănești Iași (Glavanesti Iasi) in Romania near the border with Moldova.
 Then the R1a-Z93 moved to the Fatyanovo-Balanovo Culture around 3000 BC - 2300 BC and then their descendants formed the Sintashta Culture and the Andronovo Horizon.
 Their language evolved into Avestan and Sanskrit languages around 1500 BC.